microsoft/ImagineCup/1-Imagine-Cup-Introduction/2.Past-Winner-Stories/README.md

 -2015 Global Citizenship winners, Opaque Media have received interest from NASA to partner on their Virtual Reality interactive space training platform, among other projects.

--2014 winners Eyenaemia met with Bill Gates to share their anaemia diagnosis project.
+-2014 winners Eyenaemia met with Bill Gates to share their anemia diagnosis project.

 -2008 competitors Where Is My Shuttle received seed funding of $853K (R12million) in 2015, then $1.56 million (R22 million) in 2016 from Goodwell Ventures as well as Horizon Ventures and the Omidyar Network, which is a philanthropic investment firm created by eBay's founder.